ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we pray for the [Sunda](/prayer/notes/sunda.html) of Western Java.
+This week we pray for the [Najdi Arabs](/prayer/notes/saudi-arabs.html) of Central Saudi Arabia.

-If you missed it, we last prayed for the [Sudanese Arab](/prayer/notes/sudan-arabs.html) people.
+If you missed it, we last prayed for the [Sunda](/prayer/notes/sunda.html) of Western Java. people.

 ## Prayer App